 Preparing steamed mussels is pretty easy, but if you want to make it even easier, you can add the raw mussels directly to the flavored oil, let them steam and serve.
 The resulting dish will be less intensely flavorful, but there will be more abundant liquor for dipping.
 (In fact, this is often called zuppa di cozze, or mussel soup.)
 But be careful, as there may be sediment in the bottom of the pot.

 Speaking of sediment, some recipes call for soaking mussels and clams in water for some time (usually about an hour) before cooking, to purge them of their sediment.
 I usually find this step to be unnecessary, these days mussels are often ‘farmed’ in such a way that they never gather sediment.
 In any event, if you steam them separately, you can leave any sediment traces at the bottom of the pot.
 (And if you are really fastidious, you can filter the liquor through some cheesecloth.)
 But if you have any doubts about your mussels—especially if they are very large—do soak them.
 Mussels also sometimes come with a ‘beard’—the filaments that the mussel used to attach itself to the rocks on which it used to live.
 If you find a beard on any of your mussels, you’ll need to pull or cut it off—but most mussels these days are sold pre-trimmed.

-One final word to the wise: look for smaller mussels for this dish.
+One final word to the wise: your steamed mussels will be tastier if you use for smaller mussels.
 Larger mussels (or clams) may seem like a better deal, but they tend to have flabbier texture and are less sweet than the small ones.
 And because of their size they do not marry as well with the sauce.